Elevation May Bring Relief to Stress Fractures in the Feet

 Activities where too much pressure is put on the feet can cause stress fractures.
-To learn more, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctors can provide the care you need to keep your pain free and on your feet.
+To learn more, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep your pain free and on your feet.

 Dealing with Stress Fractures of the Foot and Ankle

 Stress fractures occur in the foot and ankle when muscles in these areas weaken from too much or too little use.
 The feet and ankles then lose support when walking or running from the impact of the ground.
 Since there is no protection, the bones receive the full impact of each step.
 Stress on the feet can cause cracks to form in the bones, thus creating stress fractures.